Implicit Bias-Like Patterns in Reasoning Models: Introduction

 \section{Introduction}

-Implicit bias refers to automatic or spontaneous mental processes that shape perceptions, judgments, and behaviors based on social categories such as race, gender, or age \citep{greenwald_implicit_2020, payne_history_2010}.
-Implicit biases often operate rapidly and with high efficiency, requiring minimal cognitive resources while influencing judgments through the automatic activation of stored information about social groups \citep{melnikoff_mythical_2018, bargh_automaticity_2006, fazio_automatic_1986}.
-This efficiency in processing allows implicit biases to operate even under conditions of limited attention or cognitive load.
+Implicit biases refer to automatic mental processes that shape perceptions, judgments, and behaviors based on social categories such as race, gender, or age \citep{greenwald_implicit_2020, payne_history_2010}.
+Implicit biases often operate rapidly and with high efficiency, requiring minimal cognitive resources while influencing judgments through the automatic mental activation of information about social groups \citep{melnikoff_mythical_2018, bargh_automaticity_2006, fazio_automatic_1986}.
+This efficiency in processing means implicit biases operate even when attention is limited and deliberation is non-existent.
 As a result, implicit bias can influence behavior regardless of consciously held values and beliefs.
 Research demonstrates that implicit bias significantly relates to real-world outcomes, with researchers describing a potential role of implicit bias in domains such as employment \citep{agerstrom_role_2011}, healthcare \citep{fitzgerald_implicit_2017}, and criminal justice \citep{spencer_implicit_2016}.